limapedro12/limapedro12/README.md

 # Hi there, I'm Pedro Lima 👋

 ## 🚀 About Me
-I'm a recent graduate from the Bachelor's degree in Informatics and Computing Engineering from the Faculty of Engineering in University of Porto (FEUP).
-I'm passionate about technology, coding, and solving complex problems.
+I'm a recent graduate from the Bachelor's degree in Informatics and Computing Engineering from the Faculty of Engineering in University of Porto (FEUP), and I finished the degree with a GPA(Grade Point Average) of 18, in a scale of 0-20, or A-, in a scale of A-F. I'm passionate about technology, coding, and solving complex problems.
 I am currently attending Master's degree in Informatics and Computing Engineering at FEUP.

 - 🌱 I’m currently learning the Rust language and Software Architecture
 - 📫 How to reach me: